 3. Social and Emotional Development

-Unsurprisingly, play-based learning also plays an important role in the development of healthy social and emotional habits in children.
+Unsurprisingly, play-based learning also plays an important role in the development of healthy social habits and emotional skills in children.
 When children play with other children, they learn to cooperate, communicate and engage with their peers in a way that ensures they feel part of their young community.
 These interactions give them the ability to develop relationships, and nurtures their sense of emotional and social intelligence.

 Educators that facilitate this type of play-based learning, like the ones at the Friends’ Central Nursery Program, can encourage children to work through common emotions and scenarios - both positive and negative—which in turn strengthens the way they are able to interact and cope with the world around them.
 When they are playing ‘family’ or ‘doctor’, they are demonstrating empathy, responsibility, and an awareness of their relationships with those around them.